 App for that?
 One of the best is GymGoal.
 It lets you track your measurements and log your workout routine.

 Who’s doing it right?
 Barack Obama.
-That’s right, POTUS knocks out a 45-minute workout six days a week.
-If the most important man in America can find time...
+That’s right, the former POTUS knocks out a 45-minute workout six days a week.
+If he can find time...

 Take a Minute, Breathe

 All right, let’s pump the brakes for a sec and take a breath… Still with me?
 Learning how to take a step back and breathe from the diaphragm (your belly) instead of your chest will do wonders for calming your mental processes.

 First step: Try stepping away from your next high-stress activity to decompress and recharge by focusing on taking a few deep, patient breaths.

 App for that?
 Take a Break!
 A relaxing app that lets you time your mental breaks and provides a variety of calming background sounds.